redco/goose-parser/README.md

 * *maxPagesCount* [optional] - max pages to parse.

 ### Actions
 Allow to execute actions on the page before parse process.
+All actions could return a result of the execution.

 #### Click
 Click by the element on the page.